AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 What is the difference between GDP, GNI, HDI, and Gini?

-GDP totals production inside borders; GNI emphasizes income to residents including money earned abroad.
-Neither shows distribution.
+GDP totals production inside borders; GNI counts income to residents including earnings abroad.
 HDI blends health, education, and income into one score.
-The Gini coefficient measures inequality where higher values mean income concentrates among top earners—pair averages with Gini before claiming broad prosperity.
+The Gini coefficient measures income inequality—higher values mean wealth concentrates among top earners.

 What is Rostow's model in AP Human Geography?

-Rostow’s modernization theory sketches five stages from traditional society to high mass consumption, assuming investment and technology can move countries up a ladder toward mass consumption.
-Critics call it Eurocentric for glossing colonial extraction and structural trade disadvantages that world-systems theory highlights.
+Rostow's modernization theory describes five stages from traditional society to high mass consumption, assuming countries can climb a development ladder through investment and technology.
+Critics note it can overlook colonial extraction and structural trade disadvantages.

 What is Wallerstein's world-systems theory?

-Immanuel Wallerstein divided the planet into core, semi-periphery, and periphery roles based on finance, manufacturing, and raw-material flows.
-Cores concentrate high-value work and capital; peripheries often export cheaper inputs under dependent relationships.
-Use it when stimuli show commodity reliance or foreign ownership patterns.
+Wallerstein maps the global economy into core, semi-periphery, and periphery roles based on finance, manufacturing, and raw-material flows.
+Core countries concentrate high-value work; peripheries often export cheaper inputs under dependent relationships.

-Alfred Weber modeled factory location as minimizing transport, labor, and agglomeration costs together.
+Weber models factory location as minimizing transport, labor, and agglomeration costs together.
 Bulk-reducing industries hug inputs; bulk-gaining industries chase markets; labor savings or clusters can override pure shipping math.
-FRQs reward naming which cost dominates a scenario.

 What is deindustrialization?

-Deindustrialization is long-run loss of manufacturing jobs from automation, competition, or relocation—often shrinking tax bases and leaving brownfields in older industrial belts.
-Recovery blends retraining, targeted infrastructure, cleanup, and new sectors rather than pretending old mills magically return.
+Deindustrialization is long-run loss of manufacturing jobs from automation, competition, or relocation—often shrinking tax bases and leaving brownfields in older industrial belts like the U.S. Rust Belt.

 What is sustainable development in AP Human Geography?

-Sustainable development balances economic growth with social equity and environmental protection across generations—think cleaner production, fair labor standards, and pollution controls together.
-GDP gains fail the test if ecosystems collapse or vulnerable groups bear the harms.
+Sustainable development balances economic growth with social equity and environmental protection across generations.
+GDP gains fail the test if pollution concentrates in marginalized areas or wages stay too low to support health.

 How should I study for AP Human Geography Unit 7?

-Alternate indicator drills—GDP versus HDI versus Gini—with theory contrasts between Rostow and Wallerstein.
-Sketch Weber scenarios daily, then run flashcards and MCQs here, finishing with two-sentence FRQ rehearsals that cite evidence from stimuli.
+Alternate indicator drills (GDP vs HDI vs Gini) with theory contrasts (Rostow vs Wallerstein).
+Sketch Weber scenarios daily, run flashcards and MCQs here, and finish with concise FRQ rehearsals that cite evidence from stimuli.

 Continue learning